Last updated: June 2020

 In Spain, the speed limit is 120km/h on motorways.

-A one-way ticket for the crossing, depending on the time of the year, will cost you between £100 and £800, plus the cost of the cabin.
+A one-way ticket for the ferry crossing, depending on the time of the year, will cost you between £100 and £800, plus the cost of the cabin.
 This ranges between £40 – £110 in low season and £70 to £165 in high season, for an overnight crossing.
 For a day crossing the prices are between £26 and £70, depending on how many beds are inside and the comfort of the room (size, location on the ship and facilities inside).
+It is always cheaper the buy a return journey than a one way trip.

 The most expensive ferry is the Portsmouth to Santander/Bilbao one, but if you look at the whole picture, you are saving money on fuel and get a day’s worth of relaxation on board.